-IPL 2024: From Head to Starc, a look at overseas players who can be valuable buys at the auction
+IPL 2024: From Head to Starc, a look at overseas players who could be valuable buys at the auction

 Mitchell Starc

-It’s been a while since we’ve seen Mitchell Starc play in the IPL.
+It has been a while since we’ve seen Mitchell Starc play in the IPL.
 He last played in 2015 for the Royal Challengers Bangalore.
 In the two seasons he played, he picked up 34 wickets in 27 matches.
 This time, with his name finally listed in the auction, an eight-year wait comes to an end.

-It may perhaps be down to his long career heading towards a twilight or with a T20 World Cup in sight this year that he decided to play the IPL this year.
+It may perhaps be down to his long career heading towards the twilight or with a T20 World Cup in sight this year that he decided to play the IPL this year.
 But several teams would want to go after one of the greatest white-ball bowlers, if he is indeed available.

 Starc’s strength is in his precision in the death overs and with the new ball up front.
 He can impart conventional swing and reverse swing along with a change of pace.
 He also possesses a lethal yorker.

-The multiple-time World Cup winner’s propensity for big matches is demonstrated by the 16 wickets he took in the Cricket World Cup in India, six of which came in the semifinal and final.
+The two-time ODI World Cup winner’s propensity for big matches is demonstrated by the 16 wickets he took in the Cricket World Cup in India, six of which came in the semi-final and final.

 Gerald Coetzee

-After his World Cup heroics, South Africa’s pacer Gerland Coetzee is anticipated to make a spectacular IPL debut.
+After his World Cup heroics, South Africa’s pacer Gerald Coetzee is expected to make a spectacular IPL debut.
 The right-arm bowler gained notoriety at the ODI World Cup after consistently hitting 140 kmph.

-Despite participating in just eight games, the 23-year-old concluded as the fifth-leading wicket-taker.
+Despite participating in just eight games, the right-arm pacer concluded the tournament as the fifth-highest wicket-taker.
 He took the second-most wickets in that period (15 out of his 20 wickets) during the middle overs but is a true wicket-taker at any point during the match.

 Coetzee is in a strong position to be snapped up by Chennai Super Kings because he plays franchise cricket for the Texas Super Kings and Johannesburg Super Kings.
-Just 23 years old, he can be a future asset not just to South Africa, but for any franchise he would sign up for.
+Just 23, he can be a future asset not just to South Africa, but for any franchise he would sign up for.

 Daryl Mitchell